youssefs20/Ecom-App/README.md

 # ECom-API (.NET Clean Architecture)

 A structured **E-Commerce RESTful API** built with **ASP.NET Core** following the **Clean Architecture** pattern.
-The project provides backend services for products, users, authentication, orders, and more — ready to be connected with a frontend.
+The project provides backend services for products, orders, and more — ready to be connected with a frontend.

 ---